 Remember the goal, you are looking for someone who can be a productive member of your team.
 However, even the best applicants can get nervous and fail to answer questions properly, giving them multiple opportunities to shine will give you a round image of how they will do.
 Also, keep in mind that there is no 100% perfect candidate.
 You are looking for someone who has most of the skills that you need to take you to the next level.

 If you want to skip these steps and have our team vet your remote staff for you – we can help you find 3 superior candidates to choose from while making sure that any of the 3 can do a great job for you.
-All you need to do is place your order and we will take care of the rest.
+All you need to do is book a call with us here.

 Lately I have had a lot of inquiries about using a virtual employee for maintenance.
 One of the most common questions we get is – why use a virtual employee over an outsourced maintenance provider.
 It is a great question, so I thought I would compare and contrast these 2 options in an effort to help my fellow property managers make the best decision for their firm.